-After starting the program, the first two questions 'do you want xxxx' relate to range summaries, etc., that are normally not required and can be answered with n(no) followed by ENTER.
+After starting the program, the first two questions 'do you want xxxxx' relate to range summaries, etc., that are normally not required and can be answered with n(no) followed by ENTER.
 The program then asks 'Enter phases, one per line...'
 You can then enter a specific phase, or a keyword defined as follows:

-- All gives all phases - P gives P-up, P, Pdiff, PKP, and Pkikp - P+ gives P-up, P, Pdiff, PKP, Pkikp, PcP, Pp, Ppdiff, PPKP, PP-KIKP, Sp, Spdiff, SPKP, and SPKIKP - S+ gives S-up, S, Sdiff, SKS, Ss, Ssdiff, SSKS, Ps, Psdiff, and PSKS - basic gives P+ and S+ as well as ScP, SKP, PKKP, SKKP, PP, and - P'P'
+All gives all phases

+P gives P-up, P, Pdiff, PKP, and Pkikp

+P+ gives P-up, P, Pdiff, PKP, Pkikp, PcP, Pp, Ppdiff, PPKP, PP-KIKP, Sp, Spdiff, SPKP, and SPKIKP basic gives P+ and S+ as well as ScP, SKP, PKKP, SKKP, PP, and P'P'